 The short answer is no. You can turn it on and it will power up, but unless you have a graphics card it doesn’t have the rendering capability to actually show anything on the screen.
 Your motherboard will recognize that problem during the boot-up process and will likely give you a diagnostic beep to let you know that it’s run into an issue.

-The Ryzen 3 1200 is a great CPU, but it’s not an APU or accelerated processing unit (APU) as AMD calls them.
+The Ryzen 3 1200 is a great CPU, but it’s not an Accelerated Processing Unit (APU) as AMD calls them.
 Those include both a CPU and a GPU (graphics processing unit) on the same die, or chip, which means they can do both central processing and display everything from a Windows desktop screen to basic games.

 As far as AMD systems are concerned, a CPU alone isn’t enough to run a system.
 With a Ryzen 3 1200, you need a graphics card as well to boot it up.
 The same would be true of more modern processors like the Ryzen 5 3600 too.